FDPcrewAJ/GML-Platformer-Project/README.md

 * 4 Custom Maps that are linked together
 * Falling of sends player back to the start of the level and counts as a death
 * Functioning Death and Loop counters
+* Custom Tileset, background, and foreground graphics, made by me

 ***Notes***: